rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Summary

 Mergeable cross-crate information in rustdoc.
 Facilitates the generation of documentation indexes in workspaces with many crates by allowing each crate to write to an independent output directory.
 Final documentation is rendered with a lightweight merge step.
-Configurable with command-line flags, this proposal writes a `crate-info.json` file to hold pre-merge cross-crate information.
+Configurable with command-line flags, this proposal writes a `doc.parts` directory to hold pre-merge cross-crate information.
 Currently, rustdoc requires global mutable access to a single output directory to generate cross-crate information, which is an obstacle to integrating rustdoc in build systems that enforce the independence of build actions.

 # Motivation